 4. Automated recognition & rewards for staff

 Rewards and recognition play a crucial role in employee engagement.
 Right now, when engagement is built into your WFM software, your employees have the ability to recognize and reward their peers with virtual badges.
-In Quinyx, these include Super Colleague, Problem Solver, and Always on Time.
+In Quinyx, these include Super Colleague, Problem Solver, and Game Changer.

-AI will be able to automate this recognition, giving your employees automated badges for, say, punching in on time.
+AI will be able to automate this recognition, giving your employees automated badges for, say, being the best colleague ever.
 There’s also the possibility that rewards like additional compensation will be given out by AI.

 5. Facial recognition, step counter & time clock integrations catch automated deviations

 With this feature, AI will match images of employees punching into images you have on your employee profiles and alert the manager if it’s less than 90% likely to be the same person.
 Health devices and time clocks can also be connected with badges with rewards being triggered for goals like the most steps taken at work.

 AI and machine learning have already played a huge role in shaping the direction the workforce management industry is traveling in.